lutianzhou001/aa-sdk/README.md

   const owner = new walletClientSigner(walletClient, "SUDO");

-  // now convert the client to the smart account const smartAccount = new OKXSmartContractAccount({
+  // now convert the client to the smart account const smartAccount = new ERC4337SmartContractAccount({
     publicClient: publicClient,
     owner: owner,
   });